JensS/afct/README.md

 - **CSS Styling**: Responsive design with mobile-first approach
 - **WordPress Integration**: Custom meta boxes, REST API endpoints, and admin interfaces

+### Migration to React

+we are currently transitioning the theme to be react based. the frontpage uses the react page template. its important to keep the look of the page the same.

 ### One-Page Architecture
 The site uses a unique one-page architecture:
 - Main template (`template-homepage.php`) assembles content from individual WordPress pages